PicnicSupermarket/dbt-score/docs/create_rules.md

 ### Filtering models

 Custom and standard rules can be configured to have model filters.
-Filters allows setting models of the project to be ignored by a given rule.
+Filters allow models to be ignored by one or multiple rules.

 Filters are created using the same discovery mechanism and interface as custom rules, except they do not accept parameters.
-Similar to Python's built-in `filter` function, when the filter evaluation returns `True` the model should be evaluated, otherwise it should be skipped.
+Similar to Python's built-in `filter` function, when the filter evaluation returns `True` the model should be evaluated, otherwise it should be ignored.

 ```python
 from dbt_score import ModelFilter, model_filter